eugene-lim/ctf-writeups/x-ctf-2016-finals/speed-re.md

 Next, looking at the objdump of the binary, we notice that in the main function, 3 functions (x0, x1 and x2) are being called.

 Before moving on, we decided to compare 2 different binaries to see how different they are.
+It seems like they are pretty similar, with only 12 instructions different, 4 each in x0, x1 and x2.

     $ diff 1.txt 2.txt
     2c2